EENI Global Business School

 3. Benin-Niger-Burkina Faso-Ivory Coast Railway loop

-4. In Dakar (Senegal), the Dakar-Lagos Trans-African Corridor: links with the Cairo-Dakar Corridor and the Trans-Sahelian Highway
+4. In Dakar (Senegal), the Dakar-Lagos Trans-African Corridor: links with the Cairo-Dakar Logistics Corridor and the Trans-Sahelian Highway

 5. In Lagos (Nigeria), links with the Algiers-Lagos (Trans-Saharan) and the Lagos-Mombasa